mariocervera/GlossaryEditor/README.md

 This repository contains the set of Eclipse plug-ins that implement the glossary editor that is integrated in the MOSKitt platform (https://www.prodevelop.es/en/products/MOSKitt).
 This editor allows the user to define (as models) glossaries of terms by means of a form-based graphical user interface.

-To develop the glossary editor, I made use of the FEFEM framework (see "/DEPENDENCIES/es.cv.gvcase.fefem.common"), which I also developed alongside my colleagues of the MOSKitt team.
+To develop the glossary editor, I used the FEFEM framework (see "/DEPENDENCIES/es.cv.gvcase.fefem.common"), which I also developed alongside my colleagues of the MOSKitt team.
 An introduction to the development of form-based editors using FEFEM is provided in the following presentation:

 http://www.slideshare.net/mcervera/development-of-forms-editors-based-on-ecore-metamodels-presentation-793692